paullopes2004/RegressionCourseProject/reports/Project_Summary.md

 We used Cam Nugent's "S&P 500 Stock Data" dataset from Kaggle (https://www.kaggle.com/datasets/camnugent/sandp500).
 This dataset has over 600,000 daily observations covering S&P 500 companies from 2013 through 2018.
 Each row includes the ticker symbol, date, and the standard OHLCV data (open, high, low, close prices, and volume).
 We downloaded the `all_stocks_5yr.csv` file and stored it in our `data/raw/` folder.

-One thing we learned early on is that working with financial data can be messy - some tickers have missing days, some companies got added or removed from the S&P 500 during our time period, and there are occasional data quality issues.
+One thing we learned early on is that working with financial data can be messy, some tickers have missing days, some companies got added or removed from the S&P 500 during our time period, and there are occasional data quality issues.
 We had to be pretty careful about cleaning everything up.

 ### Software and Tools